ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

 These three characteristics make linked data more reusable.
 The data quality has been improved, because other people and machines can now interpret and use the information more reliably.

-Let's take a step back and look at what went wrong in our first non-linked table.
+Let's look at the questions about the first table again.
-The problems were obvious to someone who reuses the data but were not that relevant for the creator of the table.
+The ambiguity in the table is obvious to someone who reuses the data, but is not apparent for the creator of the table.
 I made the table, I knew which Tim and London I was talking about, I knew how the birthdate should be read.
+There was no ambiguity for me.

 This closed worldview is the root cause of much of the problems in digital systems today.
+We tend to ignore the information that is stored in the context of data.
-Developers tend to make software that produces data that only they can fully understand.
+Developers tend to make software that produces data that only their systems can fully understand.
 They have their own assumptions, identifiers, and models.
-Linked data solves this problem by creating _consensus_ about what data represents and how it should be interpreted.
+Linked data solves this problem by removing all ambiguity about what data represents and how it should be interpreted.

 ## Triples & the RDF data model
-In the example above, we're making two separate statements about Tim: one about his birthdate and one about his birthplace.
+In the tables above, we were making two separate statements about Tim: one about his birthdate and one about his birthplace.
 Each statement had it's own cell in the table.
 In linked data, these statements are called  _triples_.
 That's because every triple statement has three parts: a _subject_, a _predicate_, and an _object_.